 A nursery place

 We encourage all parents who wish to enrol their children at Ladybird to visit the nursery and join our waiting list.
-We currently have covid-19 restrictions in place at our nursery and conduct visits at quiet times.
-Please contact the nursery office for more information.
+Please contact the nursery office (email@example.com) for more information.

 Once you are allocated a nursery place we will ask you to provide us with your child’s details.
 This information is held securely and confidentially at the nursery and will be used only by relevant childcare professionals who are involved in your child’s care.
 We will also ask you to read and sign the nursery contract.